 - Beginning to move and get regular physical activity

-- Participating actively in the intensive lifestyle therapy program, which includes counseling with a behavior coach and taking an active role in identifying behaviors and strategies that you are willing to incorporate into your lifestyle to support weight loss
+- Participating actively in the intensive lifestyle guidance program, which includes guidance from a behavior coach and taking an active role in identifying behaviors and strategies that you are willing to incorporate into your lifestyle to support weight loss

 Financing for the Intragastric Balloon

 Many health insurance plans don’t cover the cost of treatment with the intragastric balloon.
 We work with you and your insurer to determine what your plan will cover and what your out-of-pocket costs will be.

 All costs must be paid before your procedure is scheduled.
 We offer prepaid packages that you can pay for out of pocket, with your tax-free health savings account (HSA) or with a third-party financing service.
 The package includes: